How to Become a Digital Designer

 What Does a Digital Designer Do?

-As a digital designer, you may have to deal with various types of visuals on a regular basis.
-It could be anything from static graphics to animated gifs and videos to the aesthetics of UX and UI design.
-The ultimate goal is to create compelling visuals for digital screens that users can interact with.
+With all that said—and it sounds like a pretty massive area to cover—as a digital designer, you may well have to deal with various types of visuals on a regular basis, and it could be anything from static graphics to animated GIFs and videos, to the aesthetics of UX and UI design.
+The ultimate goal is that you create compelling visuals for digital screens that users can interact with, solve their problems with (including having fun), enjoy (or at least not get stressed at), and—often a biggie—convert so as to support the brand you’re helping.

-You are not bound to use one design software for creating different types of digital designs.
-Given the dynamic nature of the role, you may have to work with multiple pieces of software and digital tools simultaneously.
-A few of the standard design software programs that you must have proficiency in include:
+Tools-wise, you’re not bound to use one design software for creating different types of digital designs—and that’s because, given the dynamic nature of the role, you may have to work with multiple pieces of software and digital tools at the same time, maybe these:

 • Adobe Illustrator